Skip to main content

 Prerequisites

-• Six college credits of Anatomy & Physiology
+• Six college-level credits of Anatomy & Physiology

-• Successful completion of the Ayurvedic Health Counselor program
+• Successful completion of the Ayurvedic Health Counselor (AHC) program

-• Successful completion of the NAMA Board Exam or the MMI AHC Final Exam, if the student completed their AHC at another institution
+• Successful completion of the NAMA Board Exam or the Mount Madonna Institute AHC Final Exam, if the student completed their AHC at another institution

 • Academic good standing at Mount Madonna Institute, if the student is currently enrolled in the AHC program